skyglobal/web-toolkit/README.md

     └── README.md

 ## Deployments
-Please ensure the version number in `package.json` and `_config.yml` are kept in sync.
+Please ensure the version number in `package.json` (used for commenting the JS files) and `_config.yml` (used withint the HTML files) are kept in sync.

 To release a new version with:
   - Code changes